Oral Surgery – Auburn, ME

 Discover a Healthier, More Functional Smile

 Although the prospect of oral surgery in Auburn may make you a little uneasy, it’s really nothing to be afraid of.
 When you entrust your smile to a qualified doctor, there is very little risk that your procedure will be anything but smooth sailing.
-Dr. Donald Gass, our on-staff oral and maxillofacial surgeon, has over 30 years of experience in his field.
-He works alongside the rest of our team to carry out even complex surgeries in a manner that is as comfortable and stress-free as possible.
-A few of the procedures that he is able to perform include:
+Our team works to carry out even complex surgeries in a manner that is as comfortable and stress-free as possible.
+A few of the procedures that we are able to perform include:

 Dental Implant Placement